zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-react-helidon-atp/02-configure-tracer/configure-tracer.md

-# Configure APM Tracer for Maven, Helidon, Browser, and add custom spans
+# Setup APM Tracer in Maven & Helidon, and build custom spans in Java

 ## Introduction

 In this tutorial, you will configure APM data sources on the application to gather data and upload to APM for monitoring.
-You will enable the APM Tracer in Helidon, configure the APM Browser agent, add custom spans to Java files, modify the Gateway to add APM headers, and finally rebuild the application.
+You will enable the APM Tracer in Helidon and add custom spans to Java files, and finally rebuild the microservices project.

 Estimated time: 20 minutes

 ### Objectives

-* Modify configuration and java files to enable the APM Tracer
+* Modify configuration files to enable the APM Tracer
 *	Add custom spans to Java files to capture SQL executions
 *	Rebuild the application with APM Tracer configurations, and deploy it on Kubernetes
-*	Insert JavaScript to a html file to enable the APM Browser Agent
-*	Launch the application in a web browser, perform transactions to generate traffic

 ### Prerequisites